iainbx/tournament-results/README.md

 # Tournament Results Project
-A Python module that uses a PostgreSQL database to manage a Swiss style tournament. ...
+A Python module that uses a PostgreSQL database to manage a Swiss style tournament.<br/>
 The module allows players to be registered, rounds of matches to be computed, match results to be recorded, and standings to be viewed.